-- Each sensor must have a unique address greater zero (1 32). - Each sensor must be set to the same baud rate (default is 38.4 kBaud). - Once all the units are addressed, wire up the units in the 2-wire multidrop manner, keeping all A & B to be common.
-Same approach applies to 4-wire sensors. - Now you can run the supplied software, as well as written communication software or an individual terminal program to access the sensor for issuing commands and receive the responses.
+- Each sensor must have a unique address greater zero (1 32). - Each sensor must be set to the same baud rate (default is 38.4 kBaud). - Once all the units are addressed, wire up the units in the 2-wire multidrop manner, keeping all A & B to be common. - Now you can run the supplied software, as well as written communication software or an individual terminal program to access the sensor for issuing commands and receive the responses.

-Figure 7-7: Wiring Multiple Sensors via RS485 Interface with USB/RS485 Converter, 2-Wire
+Figure 7-4: Wiring Multiple Sensors via RS485 Interface with USB/RS485 Converter